Our Catholic Identity

-Students attend mass weekly on Fridays from 8:00am-8:45am at St. Anthony of Padua Parish.
+Mass weekly on Fridays from 8:00am-8:45am at St. Anthony of Padua Parish

 Students are recommended by teachers when they have observed students acting on behalf of our mission statement, acting selflessly, practicing caring and kindness, showing respect for others, themselves and God through service work and interactions with peers.
 The Gold Cross winners are recognized immediately after mass.